WalletConnect/walletconnect-docs/docs/javascript/push/dapp-usage.md

 :::info

-- Once `PushDappClient` receives an accepted push subscription request from the wallet, it will automatically attempt to register the push subscription with the Cast server at `https://cast.walletconnect.com`.
+- Once `PushDappClient` receives an accepted push subscription from the wallet, it will automatically attempt to register the push subscription with the Cast server at `https://cast.walletconnect.com`.
 - The **Cast server's purpose is to allow the dapp to send push messages** to the wallet, **even when there is no active websocket connection**.

 :::